Context and Contents of Quality Outcomes Framework

 Source of QOF and Prevalence Data

 The source of QOF tables published by the Department of Health, Social Services and Public Safety (DHSSPS) is the Payment Calculation and Analysis System (PCAS), a Northern Ireland IT system that supports the QOF payment process.
 PCAS was developed to provide practices with objective evidence of the quality of their patient care and to reward them financially for providing that care.
 The system ensures consistency in the calculation of quality achievement and prevalence.
 PCAS also gives general practices and the Health Board objective evidence and feedback on the quality of care delivered to patients.
-PCAS was developed by MSD Informatics, whhich is part of the Merck, Sharp and Dohme pharmaceutical company.
-MSD is a leading research-based pharmaceutical company and for the last ten years, MSD Informatics has been developing clinical support tools.
+PCAS was developed by MSD Informatics, which is part of the Merck, Sharp and Dohme pharmaceutical company.

 Practice List Sizes